syncthing/docs/events/loginattempt.rst

 Login Attempt
 -------------

-When authentication is enable for the GUI, this event is emitted on every login attempt.
+When authentication is enabled for the GUI, this event is emitted on every login attempt.
 If either the username or password are incorrect, ``success`` is false and in any case the given username is returned.